m3hrab/Ultimate-Basketball-Shooter/readme.md

 - On-screen display of the current score so players can track their progress.

 #### Required modules
-- Pygame: A Python library for creating 2D games.
+- `Pygame`: A Python library for creating 2D games.
-- Math: To perform the mathematical calculations required to simulate the ball's trajectory.
+- `Math`: To perform the mathematical calculations required to simulate the ball's trajectory.
 - `Random`: To generate random positions for the ball during level changes.

 #### Code structure